-Whether you’re a young member or a volunteer, joining a Lone unit is great for girls who can’t attend regular meetings.
+Whether you’re a young member or a volunteer, joining an independent guiding unit is great for girls who can’t attend regular meetings.
 This is an easy way to get involved with Girlguiding that’s flexible and fits around your needs.

 Can’t attend regular meetings?
 Independent guiding could be the answer!

 Independent guiding aims to give all girls and young women the chance to join in the fun and adventure of Girlguiding.